CraigInBrisbane/FunnyLolz/README.md

 * Dependency injection on the API layer, to assist with unit testing.
 * Dependency injection of httpClient in the API layer.
-* Error handling
+* Basic Error handling
-* Unit Testing (XUnit)
+* Unit Testing
 * Layered application development to assist with unit testing and code segragation
-* Linq to handle searches of data for the term searches
+* Linq, Regex to handle data and searches of data for the term searches
-* Swagger as and Endpoint documentation tool
+* Swagger as and Endpoint documentation tool (/swagger)
-* JWT Tokens to achieve some form of security

-Unfortunately, I expended my time, probably due to over-engineering, but I wanted to demonstrate key askpects of my development.

 The project was coded in Visual Studion 2019 Community Edition, and is based on latest updates.
 It makes use of .Net Core 3.1.404